SpencerCDixon/Gosu-Tutorial/readme.md

+# Getting Started With Gosu

+This is a basic tutorial to help Rubyists interested in Gosu/Game Development to get started.

+When I was first introduced to Gosu I was extremely intimidated which is why I wanted to create this tutorial.
+After getting an understanding of the basics I realized how simple Gosu really is.

+Gosu is a fantastic way to get a deeper understanding of Object Oriented Programming.
+It's also extremely rewarding being able to create your very own game from scratch.

+### Prerequisites

+*  Basic undestanding of Ruby Classes
+*  Basic understanding of Modules

+## Table Of Contents
   * Getting Started
   * Understanding Draw & Update
   * [Using button keys](#keys)

- When I was first introduced to Gosu I was extremely intimidated.

 ```ruby